csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

 ## Operating Platform Compatibility (as of 3 Feb 2023):
-Implementation in Windows has problems with the system gui window manager, so running is Windows is not recommended at this time.
-Has not yet been tested in macOS.
+Implementation in Windows10 has problems with the system gui window manager, so running in Windows is not recommended at this time.
+Not tested on Windows11 or later.

+Has not yet been tested in macOS 11; dependencies are not compatible with macOS 10.

 Everything should work fine in Linux distros.
+Development environment was Linux Ubuntu 20.04.

 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.